Fadi-BSAYSSA/Local-environement-/README.md

 npm install

-3. Start the API Locally:
+4.Start the API Locally:

-4. Start the API server by running:
+Start the API server by running:

 npm start